rsolano60/AntGuardian/README.md

 Antminer SSH monitor and auto-restart tool

-Compatible with all antminers that use BMMiner and have SSH acces enabled
+Compatible with all AntMiners that use BMMiner and have SSH enabled

 Restarts miner when accepted shares do not increase in 95 seconds